Mathemodica/ModelicaPowerSystemBook/README.md

 - Would you like to get involved in writing and actualizing this e-book?
 - Would you like to know what kind of compensations do you get for being involved in this e-book?
-Then, have a look at [Involvement and Compensation Section](https://github.com/Mathemodica/ModelicaPowerSystemBook/blob/main/Compensation.md)
+Then, have a look at the [Involvement Conditions Section](https://github.com/Mathemodica/ModelicaPowerSystemBook/blob/main/Involvement.md) and [Compensation Section](https://github.com/Mathemodica/ModelicaPowerSystemBook/blob/main/Compensation.md)

 ### Costs / (Re-)Purchase